jikkenio/jikken/README.md

 ### Test Definition Format

 Jikken executes tests which are defined in a yaml/json format.
 It searches for files that end in `.jkt` to execute them as tests.
 Below is an example of the overall structure with all possible fields.
 The vast majority of tests should only require a tiny subset of these fields.
 This format is subject to change/improve over time as we add more capabilities to jikken.
+You can find some example tests [https://github.com/jikkenio/jikken/tree/main/example_tests](here).

 ```yaml
 name: